-"I play American-style mah-jongg, and need to know what to do when I have less than 4 players.
+"I play American-style mah-jongg, and need to know what to do when I have fewer than 4 players.
 (Oy, why don't you just already know what I'm asking you, you're such a schlemiel, Tom!)"
 (Click here to jump to Answer 13A.)

-"I play Chinese Classical mah-jongg or HKOS, or another Asian form of the game (including British, Western, & Wright-Patterson, but excluding Japanese riichi-dora majan), and need to know how to play with less than 4 players.
+"I play Chinese Classical mah-jongg or HKOS, or another Asian form of the game (including British, Western, & Wright-Patterson, but excluding Japanese riichi-dora majan), and need to know how to play with fewer than 4 players.
 Ayah!"
 (Click here to jump to Answer 13B.)

 "I play Japanese riichi-dora majan, and need to know the rules for 3 players."
 (Click here to jump to Answer 13C.)

 "American?
 Chinese??
 HKOS???
 Japanese???!
 I don't play any kind of mah-jongg yet.
 I want to learn "true 4-player mah-jongg" but don't have 4 people to play it with, so what I want rules for 2 or 3 people to play the true game of mah-jongg so we can start learning the game."
 (Click here to jump to Answer 13D.)

 "I don't know anything about the stuff you said above.
 Isn't mah-jongg a solitaire game?"